Divorce is a painful process, but there are certain things couples can do to make a difficult experience run as smoothly as possible.

 Know what to do once the divorce is final.
 Just because the papers have been signed, doesn’t mean the hard work is done.
 You may still have issues with separating your marital property, and determining and adjusting spousal support, child support, and custody and visitation.

 The best advice regarding your divorce will come from an experienced divorce attorney familiar with your case.
-For practical legal advice regarding legal separation and divorce, contact a family law attorney at O’Keeffe O’Brien Lyson Foss online or call 701-235-8000 (toll-free 877-235-8000) today.
+For practical legal advice regarding legal separation and divorce, contact a family law attorney at O’Keeffe O’Brien Lyson Attorneys online or call 701-235-8000 (toll-free 877-235-8000) today.